miho/CellTreeEditDistance/README.md

 'Output' is empty and will contain output to be created with the framework
 'WorkingDir' is used by some functions of the framework.
 No files are required to be contained.

+The ProgramData-directory can be created in three ways:
+1. From the optional disk the zip 'ProgramData.zip' can be extracted.
+It also contains the preprocessed SWCFiles and Metadata from NeuroMorpho.Org. (recommended)
+2. Create the directories manually and request the most recent swc-files and metadata from NeuroMorpho.Org.
+3. In GitHub inside 'AdditionalData' a small example is provided.
+Among other things, it contains the 'ProgramData'-structure (with some preprocessed SWCFiles, relating metadata) and a json-file for test purposes.

 ### Using the commandline
 The Framework has 13 functionalities which are controlled by the parameter 'case'.
 It is the most important parameter.
 Without this parameter nothing will work.
 The framework will tell you if parameters needed for the case are missing.
 It will not complain if too many arguments are passed, they will be ignored.
 A list of the parameters is given in 'commandline parameters'.
 For instance this could be a simple command to run a TED-calculation from the commandline: